fbonalair/traefik-crowdsec-bouncer/README.md

 4. In `_test.env` replace `<your_generated_api_key>` with the previously generated key
 5. Adding a banned IP to your crodwsec instance with : `docker exec traefik-crowdsec-bouncer-crowdsec-1 cscli decisions add -i 1.2.3.4`
 6. Run test with `godotenv -f ./_test.env go test -cover`

+NB: Be aware that you cannot use network_mode: host with Docker Desktop on Windows.
+It is used in the docker-compose.yaml file for the traefik container to be able to contact a local instance of the bouncer through localhost